-- Create the infographic layout
+- Creating the infographic layout

-- Finetuning and tweaking elements
+- Fine tuning and tweaking elements

 - Adjusting paths

-Organize vector elements
+Organize the vector elements

 Before I start my search for vectors online, it’s a good idea to create a list of keywords so I don’t forget any topic for the infographic (London, Big Ben, …).
-I searched Freepik.com for vectors and downloaded the ones that I’m going to use in the final infographic.
+I searched on Freepik.com for vectors and downloaded the ones that I’m going to use in the final infographic.

-- Go to Menu > Object > Artboards > Fit to selected art
+- Go to Menu > Object > Artboards > Fit to selected art.

 Defining color and style